moksh-garg/moksh-garg.github.io/index.md

 layout: default
 ---

-Hi, my name’s Max!
-I’m a doctoral researcher at the University of Oldenburg’s Department of Philosophy.
+Hi, I am Moksh!
+I’m a pre-doctoral researcher at the Indian School of Business.
 If you want to know more about me, feel free to take a look at [my education](./education.md), [my employment](./employment.md), [the things I’ve written](./publications.md), [the presentations I’ve held](./presentations.md), [the events I’ve organised](./events.md), or [the courses I’ve taught](./teaching.md).
-There is also information regarding [my services to the profession](./services.md) as well as [the grants and honors I’ve received](./financials.md).
+There is also information regarding [my services to the community](./services.md) as well as [the grants and honors I’ve received](./financials.md).

+I am currently based out of (and surely enchanted by) Hyderabad, popularly known as "The City of Pearls".
+Having spent most of my life in the northern plains with hardly any opportunity to travel during childhood, I am enjoying my time exploring the social and cultural milieu of southern India.

-You can find the latest PDF of my English cv [here](https://github.com/alephmembeth/curriculum-vitae/blob/main/english/cv_english.pdf) and of my German cv [here](https://github.com/alephmembeth/curriculum-vitae/blob/main/german/cv_german.pdf).
+You can find the latest PDF of my CV [here](https://github.com/alephmembeth/curriculum-vitae/blob/main/english/cv_english.pdf).

 The portrait to the left (or above, if you’re on a mobile device), by the way, was made by the talented [Spiceestew](https://spiceestew.carrd.co/).